Industry InsightsUse Cases

 Conclusion

 AI receptionist pricing varies dramatically between providers, with the same call volume costing anywhere from $29 to $300+ monthly.
 The key factors are included minutes, overage rates, and whether features you need are included or cost extra.
-For most small businesses handling under 300 minutes monthly, Trillet's $29/month plan with 150 included minutes and $0.20/minute overage delivers the best combination of value and features.
-Start your free trial with Trillet to test the service with your actual call patterns before committing.
+For most small businesses handling under 300 minutes monthly, Trillet's $49/month plan with 150 included minutes and $0.20/minute overage delivers the best combination of value and features.
+Try Trillet AI Receptionist risk-free with a 30-day money-back guarantee to test the service with your actual call patterns before committing.

 Related Resources: